-Did you know more than 50 percent of your home’s energy costs are linked to heating and cooling?
-That’s why it’s essential to have an energy-efficient HVAC system.
+Where you aware that more than half of your home’s energy costs are for your heating and cooling?
+This is why it’s so important to have an energy-efficient HVAC system.

-Furnace efficiency standards were last revised to 80 AFUE in 2015.
-AFUE, or annualized fuel utilization efficiency, calculates how effective your furnace is at converting natural gas into heat.
-An 80 AFUE rating means your furnace will lose about 20% of the fuel it uses while generating heat.
+Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system calculates how effective your furnace is at converting natural gas into heat.
+An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while generating heat.

-In 2022, President Biden recommended new energy-efficiency standards for residential gas furnaces that would greatly decrease emissions, save homeowners money and promote sustainability.
+In 2022, the U.S. government devised new energy-efficiency standards for residential gas furnaces that would greatly reduce emissions, save money and encourage sustainability.

 - Save Americans $1.9 billion annually.

-- Cut down on carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over three decades, the equivalent of what 61 million homes emit each year.
+- Cut carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over the next 25 - 30 years, the equivalent of what 61 million homes emit annually.

-Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
-As of this writing, very little, as the proposed rule wouldn’t go into effect until 2029 at the earliest and will not affect furnaces that are already in use.
+With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
+As of now, not much, as the proposed rule will not go into effect until 2029 at the earliest and does not affect furnaces that are already in use.

 Guide to Condensing Furnaces